If Someone Had Known (Abused & Silenced) Movie Review

 "A real man would've walked away."

-Determining who escalated a situation to the point of abuse rarely affects a case.
-Johnny Depp's court victory against Amber Heard was a major outlier.
+American men can't depend on the fact that a woman escalated a situation to the point of abuse will affect a court's decision.
+Johnny Depp's court victory against Amber Heard was a major outlier against such situations that usually support the Duluth model.

 The Rainbow Angle